Ssekono/USSD-Monkey/README.md

 - `error_title`: Set the title for error messages.
 - `error_message`: Set the default error message.
 - `disabled_func`: List any disabled functions from your project to be marked as suspended during USSD usage.
+- `adaptor`: Easily adapt your application's requests and responses to selected USSD gateways.
+Accepted value: "AfricasTalking", "TrueAfrica", "DMark" or "UConnect".
 - `request_variables`: Map request variables to their corresponding names as sent by the USSD Gateway provider (session id, service code, phone number, request string).
 - `redis`: Configuration settings for Redis.